 All children are given opportunities to solve problems, investigate, make decisions and experiment.
 We provide first hand experiences to encourage children to; explore, observe, predict, compare, solve problems, question, make decisions, discuss, think and use all their senses.
-Through interactions, discussions and observations, and through the Big Idea questions, children should be able to describe, their immediate environment, stories, maps and non-fiction texts.
-They aarae taught to understand some important processes about the changes in the natural world around them, including the seasons and changes in the state of matter.
-The children should hve knowledge of the similarities and differences between religious and cultural communities, drawing on experiences from what has been read in class.
+Through interactions, discussions and observations, and through the Big Idea questions, children should be able to describe, their immediate environment, talk about their family unit and experiences.
+They are taught to understand some important processes about the changes in the natural world around them, including the seasons and changes in living things and how to care for others and the environment.
+The children should have knowledge of the similarities and differences between religious and cultural communities, drawing on experiences from what has been read in class.